 The El Capricho park is in the Alameda de Osuna area.
 It was commissioned by the Duchess of Osuna and built in 1784, and has hosted all kinds of personalities.
 And now it welcomes you.
 You can plan a relaxed day, take a picnic and chill out in a very romantic setting.
 You can marvel at its plants, the ducal palace and its architectural features.
 The park features three different styles: a parterre, an English landscape and an Italian garden.
 These are home to the park's iconic features: the ballroom, the Temple of Bacchus and the Labyrinth.
 It has a secret bunker built during the Civil War, which you can visit by reserving in advance.
 The park is almost on the outskirts of the city, near the airport, but it is easy to find on public transport.
 And it offers incredible views of Madrid.

 This unique market is in the heart of the Lavapiés area.
 It offers everything from traditional stalls, such as butchers and greengrocers, to stalls offering the highest-quality Spanish and international foods.
 And it is very close to the El Rastro street market, which you can wander around afterwards.

 4. One of the best views of Madrid

-The wall was built during the emirate of Muhammad ibn Abd al-Rahman between 850 and 866 and was reinforced in the tenth century by Caliph Abd al-Rahman III.
-In its time it had a perimeter of around 4 hectares, but today little remains.
-When you visit the Cathedral of Santa María la Real de la Almudena, take a walk through Emir Mohamed I park for wonderful views of the cathedral crypt, and discover a stretch of some 120 metres of the wall that’s a part of the city's history.
+The wall was built during the emirate of Muhammad ben Abd al Rahman, between 850 and 866, and reinforced by Caliph Abd al Rahman III in the 10th century.
+There are only a few remains left, but in its day it enclosed an area of about 4 hectares.
+When you visit the Cathedral of Santa María la Real de la Almudena, take a detour to the Emir Mohamed I park, where you will be rewarded with incredible views of the cathedral's crypt, and discover a 120-metre section of the city's history.